 - serve over pasta for a complete meal

 - *decide if you'll be using pre-cooked butternut squash, roasting it before beginning, or cooking it in the soup (dice it small so it cooks fast)

-- In a 4 quart or larger pot saute onion, garlic in oil, cook until tender.
+- In a 4 quart or larger pot saute onion, and garlic in oil, and cook until tender.

-- Add heavy cream, basil, salt, black pepper, crushed red pepper.
+- Add heavy cream, basil, salt, black pepper, and crushed red pepper.

 - Puree smooth, either by using an immersion blender or pouring batches into a blender.

-- Taste your soup to be sure you like the flavor, season as desired.
+- Taste your soup to be sure you like the flavor, and season as desired.